JinLi711/UIA/Yelp/Log.md

   * Here is the link to the plots that I created: [HERE](https://github.com/JinLi711/UIA/tree/master/Yelp/NLP_NEW/plots/key_word_frequency_plots)
   * Some observations: the plots are that much different, which was a bit of a dissapointment.
   * There are some differences that come up.
 For example, bakeries appear a lot more often in neighborly cafes, which is very interesting because that would imply that there are more backeries in neightborly cafes, and we can consider bakeries as an amenity.
+  * Also, barista appeared significantly more in Bohemian related cafes.
+I'm not exact sure what to make of this, maybe it's because in Bohemian cafes, there's a lot more interactions going on between the barista and the customers.
+However, will need to still connect this to amenities.
+  * The word community showed up a lot more in neighborly areas, which makes sense.
+  * The word gallery showed up a lot more in Bohemian cafes, which is expected because Bohemian cafes are more likely to have emphasis on artworks (and thus galleries).
+  * There's significantly less mentions of labtops in neighborly cafes, which may indicate that neighborly cafes are focused on more personal interactions.
+  * In corporate cafes, the word study appears more often in bohemian cafes, which was expected.
+However, it is interesting that the word work appears most often in Bohemian cafes, which was unexpected.
+One would expect Bohemian cafes to be a place for chilling, not working.
+  * A lot of the more specific words relating to justice does not even show up.
+We need to have a greater sample size to do more technical analysis

 * My next goal is to group the keywords into categories then do some more analysis (by counting frequency of those categories of words)